 Can Guppies Eat Insects?

-In the wild, guppies will eat all kind of insects that fall into the water.
+In the wild, guppies will eat all kinds of insects that fall into the water.
 At home, I would not feed them just any kind of insects.

 Insects found into your home can carry diseases or can be contaminated with chemicals, which will kill your pet guppies.